How to conduct a dissertation literature review

 How should you refer to your sources?

 The citations in your dissertation literature review should be very accurate.
 Many schools and universities use the citation style of the American Psychological Association (APA).
 Use the free APA Citation Generator to help you create citations both quickly and correctly.

 If you do not properly cite your sources, the information that you have used will be considered plagiarism.
 There are many types of plagiarism including self-plagiarism.
 Plagiarism is a serious form of fraud that has serious consequences.
 Have doubts or need help?
-Run a plagiarism check – it’s always better to be safe than sorry.
+Use a plagiarism checker – it’s always better to be safe than sorry.